captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 He has another woman.
 ---
 ## MAYME:
-How do you know?
+How you know?
 ---
 ## ESTHER:
-She told me so.
+She told me.
 ---
 ## MAYME:
 She did?
+---
 Well, she must be a cruel heartless heifer.
 ---
 ## ESTHER:
 You think so?